ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ACME clients may choose to use the "identifier" field of a subproblem as a hint that an operation would succeed if that identifier were omitted.
-For instance, if an order contains ten DNS identifiers, and the new-order request returns a problem document with two subproblems, referencing two of those identifiers, the ACME client may choose to submit another order containing only the eight identifiers not listed in the problem document.
+For instance, if an order contains ten DNS identifiers, and the newOrder request returns a problem document with two subproblems, referencing two of those identifiers, the ACME client may choose to submit another order containing only the eight identifiers not listed in the problem document.